Part-DB/Part-DB-server/docs/api/intro.md

 API generators which can generate a client library for the API from the schema are available for many programming languages, like [OpenAPI Generator](https://openapi-generator.tech/).

+An JSONLD/Hydra version of the schema is also available under `/api/docs.jsonld` (so `https://your-part-db.local/api/docs.jsonld`).

 ## Interactive documentation

 Part-DB provides an interactive documentation for the API, which is available under `/api/docs` (so `https://your-part-db.local/api/docs`).